 Type 1 diabetes accounts for around 10% of all diabetes worldwide.
-It is characterised by deficient insulin production due to the autoimmune destruction of pancreatic cells.
+It is production due to the autoimmune destruction of pancreatic cells.
 Insulin is a hormone produced by the pancreas that regulates the absorption of glucose from the blood.
-Type 1 diabetes is not preventable with current knowledge, and treatment requires the daily admininsulin secretion by the pancreas.
-This leads to high blood glucose levels (hyperglycaemia), which can result in serious damage to nerves and blood vessels over time.145
+Type 1 diabetes is not preventable with current knowledge, and treatment requires the daily admin-